FelixKrueger/Bismark/Docs/README.md

 - `--hisat2`

   This will create bisulfite indexes for use with HISAT2.
-At the time of writing, this is still unchartered territory, and only recommended for specialist applications such as RNA-methylation analyses or SLAM-seq type applications (see also: --slam).
+At the time of writing, this is still largely unchartered territory, and only recommended for specialist applications such as RNA-methylation analyses or SLAM-seq type applications (see also: --slam).
 (Default: OFF).

-- `--bowtie2`

-  This will create bisulfite indexes for Bowtie 2.
-Default: ON.

 - `--single_fasta`

   Instruct the Bismark Indexer to write the converted genomes into single-entry FastA files instead of making one multi-FastA file (MFA) per chromosome.
 This might be useful if individual bisulfite converted chromosomes are needed (e.g. for debugging), however it can cause a problem with indexing if the number of chromosomes is vast (this is likely to be in the range of several thousand files; operating systems can only handle lists up to a certain length.
-Some newly assembled genomes may contain 20000-50000 contig of scaffold files which do exceed this list length limit).
+Some newly assembled genomes may contain 20000-500000 contig of scaffold files which do exceed this list length limit).

 - `--genomic_composition`